 Emotional Reasoning: Believing that current emotions are how things are.
 For example, if a recovering individual feels worthless because of a past of drug abuse, then they must be worthless.

 Jumping to Conclusions: Thinking that people are feeling a certain way because of their actions.
 For example, believing that someone has ill feelings toward you because of something they may have said without asking the individual if it’s the truth.

 Magnifying: Exaggerating the negatives of a specific circumstance to fit a specific narrative.
 For example, believing that tragedy may not have taken place if certain things were said or done.

-Minimizing: Under-exaggerating the importance of specific circumstances or situations.
-For example, undermining one’s own achievements or positive qualities.
+Minimizing: Under-exaggerating the importance of specific circumstances or situations, for example, undermining one’s achievements or positive qualities.